DieterACA/ODC_JWT_Generator/README.md

     Files in the project:

     *   **IJwtGenerator.cs**: Defines a public interface named `IJwtGenerator`, decorated with the `OSInterface` attribute.
-The interface has a single method named `GenerateJwt`, which takes an PEM key file in base 64 string value, a saEmail in string value, a audience in string value, a expirylength in integer value and a scope in string value as input and returns an `JWT token` string. `GenerateJwt` is exposed as a server action to your ODC apps and libraries.
+The interface has a method named `GenerateJwtFromBase64`, which takes an PEM key file in base 64 string value, a saEmail in string value, a audience in string value, a expirylength in integer value and a scope in string value as input and returns an `JWT token` string.
+And method named `GenerateJwtFromPemString` which has the same funcationality but frome a Pem key in string value.
+Both `GenerateJwt` functions are exposed as server actions to your ODC apps and libraries.

     *   **JwtGenerator.cs**: Defines a public class named `JwtGenerator` that implements the `JwtGenerator` interface.
 The class is a convenient wrapper for several cyrptographic librarys, that provide functionality for generating a valid Jwt token.
-The class has a public action named `GenerateJwt`, which is an instance of the `IJwtGenerator` interface.
+The class has a public action named `GenerateJwtFromBase64` and `GenerateJwtFromPemString`, which is an instance of the `IJwtGenerator` interface.

 2. Edit the code to meet your use case.
 If your project requires unit tests, modify the examples found in `../OutSystems.JwtGenerator.UnitTests/JwtGeneratorTests.cs` accordingly.